What is Structural Integration?

 Who Benefits from Structural Integration?

-Clients have ranged in age from 12-89 and are roughly evenly split between women and men.
+Ali’s clients have ranged in age from 12-89 and are evenly split between women and men.
 The most common reasons people get in touch include low back pain, chronic sports injuries, and pain or numbness in the shoulders, upper back, or arms.
 Clients often arrive saying, “I’m too young to feel this old!”

 I also hear from people who know they need help improving the way they sit, stand or move–either at work or while doing their favorite activities.
 Sometimes they call because they are in pain.
 Other times, they know their form (especially playing sports or musical instruments) is not as efficient as it could be, and they want to improve performance and prevent pain.
 Below is a broader view of how I might be able to help you.